 Students can send their application throughout the year to the supervisors whose contact details are shown on the thesis subject pages.
 However, for some subjects, applications are accepted as and when they are received, and these subjects may be filled without prior notice.
 Contact the CEA laboratories for any further information.

 A thesis is prepared on average over 3 years (duration recommended by the regulatory texts).

-Each year, doctoral students are required to write an activity report for submittal to the scientific Department of their unit, the INSTN and any industrial or regional partners for co-funded theses.
+Each year (at the end of the calendar year), doctoral students must submit an activity report to the scientific Department of their unit, the INSTN and any industrial or regional partners for co-funded thesis.

-For theses funded by a CEA-industry thesis contract (CTCI), a company engineer participates in the scientific and technical follow-up of the research work.
+For thesis funded by a “CEA-Industry Thesis Contract” (CTCI), a company engineer participates in the scientific and technical follow-up of the research work.

 For CEA-Region thesis contracts (CTCR), a regional lead may also participate in thesis follow-up.

 The INSTN also offers training courses specifically aimed at doctoral students and young researchers.
-(Link to search engines filtering to doctoral student training courses)
+(Visit the page: Professional development - INSTN (cea.fr)

 Tel. +33 1 69 08 80 38